-6 Fundraising Goals That Your Nonprofit Shouldn’t Ignore
+6 Measurable Fundraising Goals To Consider for Your Nonprofit

-Every fundraising campaign needs a specific goal.
-To measure campaign success, most nonprofits typically choose a combination of the following key metrics:
+Every fundraising campaign needs specific SMART goals.
+To measure fundraising success, most nonprofits typically choose a combination of the following key metrics:

 - Raise $X